catalinSoare200/FYP-FINALF1/README.md

-Final Year Project - Catalin The project aims to develop an interactive F1 data analytics dashboard using Python (Streamlit), ErgastAPI and local CSV files.
+Final Year Project - Catalin

-The python File is labled "firstf1.py"
+This project is an interactive F1 data analytics dashboard using Python (Streamlit), ErgastAPI and local CSV files.